IBRice101/IBRice101.github.io/Talks/Warez/index.md

 ### C. 2008 consoles

 Due to the nature of the console scene at the time these consoles are remarkably similar in their rules.
-This list comprises the three main consoles available in 2008 when this ruleset came out, i.e. PS2, Xbox360, and Wii.
+This list comprises the three main consoles available in 2008 when this rule set came out, i.e. PS2, Xbox360, and Wii.

 1. Releases must be packed in RAR.
 SFV and NFO must be included.
    1. RAR because of compression rate